 Indeed, there are enough top shows such as Veep, Game of Thrones (both NOW TV), The Unbreakable Kimmy Schmidt, Stranger Things (both Netflix), The Marvellous Mrs Maisel and Mr Robot (both Amazon), that I’m never short of something to watch.

-Yet I do still watch plenty of excellent normal TV, mainly BBC and Channel 4, from Killing Eve, Bodyguard, Motherland and Inside No 9 (all BBC), through to Fargo, Catastrophe and The Handmaid’s Tale (all C4) – all of which require a TV Licence to view live.
+Yet I do still watch plenty of excellent normal TV, mainly BBC and Channel 4, from Killing Eve, Line of Duty, Gavin & Stacey, Bodyguard, Motherland and Inside No 9 (all BBC), through to Fargo, Catastrophe and The Handmaid’s Tale (all C4) – all of which require a TV Licence to view live.

 The thing people ranting against the TV Licence tend to forget is the money doesn’t just pay for BBC TV drama, documentaries and comedy.
 It also funds BBC news, sport, CBBC, radio and online.

-And it’s these areas which I think make that £12.88 suddenly feel like really good value.
-So I’ve calculated below a value for each BBC service I use based on this total cost.
+And it’s these areas which I think make that £13.13 suddenly feel like really good value.
+So I’ve broken down this price between all the things it pays for and calculated below what I think is a fair representative value for each BBC service.

 Imagine the drama, comedy, entertainment and factual part of the fee was the same price as the other streaming services at £8.
 Oh and iPlayer.
 I think most people would think that’s pretty fair for what you get.
-Hey, let’s say it’s £6, so even cheaper.
+Hey, let’s say it’s £6, so even cheaper than all the other options.

 I don’t know about you, but BBC News is the first place I’ll go for breaking news.
-Yes it has its critics.
+Yes it has its critics (from both sides of the political spectrum).

 But if you’ve ever watched news in the USA, you’ll appreciate not only just how good BBC News is, but how it makes sure the other news networks raise their standards.